-In spite of the unusual weather this past year, wildlife sightings around the area have been fairly-predictable.
+Wildlife sightings around the area are fairly-predictable.
 Reports of fox, coyote, moose, bear, cougar, badger and many deer roaming our neighbourhoods.

 The annual Breeding Bird Survey, an event that takes place all over North America sponsored by the Audubon Society and Bird Studies Canada, is conducted in June every year.
-Along with the usual songbirds that nest in the Cariboo year after year, we always tag a few surprises – this year we discovered Gray Catbirds and Veerys active on our route.
+Along with the usual songbirds that nest in the Cariboo year after year, we always tag a few surprises – in 2017, we discovered Gray Catbirds and Veerys active on our route.

-The annual Christmas Bird Count is scheduled for Dec 16th this year.
+The annual Christmas Bird Count is scheduled each year.
 Everyone is welcome to participate on this fun outing!
-We reported 20 species last year – call Wendy for details.
+We reported 20 species in 2017 – call Wendy for details.
 (250) 593-2327.